Submarine communications cable: Optical telecommunications cables

 In the 1980s, fiber-optic cables were developed.
 The first transatlantic telephone cable to use optical fiber was TAT-8, which went into operation in 1988.
 A fiber-optic cable comprises multiple pairs of fibers.
 Each pair has one fiber in each direction.
 TAT-8 had two operational pairs and one backup pair.
 Except for very short lines, fiber-optic submarine cables include repeaters at regular intervals.

 Modern optical fiber repeaters use a solid-state optical amplifier, usually an erbium-doped fiber amplifier (EDFA).
 Each repeater contains separate equipment for each fiber.
 These comprise signal reforming, error measurement and controls.
 A solid-state laser dispatches the signal into the next length of fiber.
 The solid-state laser excites a short length of doped fiber that itself acts as a laser amplifier.
 As the light passes through the fiber, it is amplified.
 This system also permits wavelength-division multiplexing, which dramatically increases the capacity of the fiber.
 EDFA amplifiers were first used in submarine cables in 1995.

 Repeaters are powered by a constant direct current passed down the conductor near the centre of the cable, so all repeaters in a cable are in series.
 Power feed equipment (PFE) is installed at the terminal stations.
 Typically both ends share the current generation with one end providing a positive voltage and the other a negative voltage.
 A virtual earth point exists roughly halfway along the cable under normal operation.
 The amplifiers or repeaters derive their power from the potential difference across them.
 The voltage passed down the cable is often anywhere from 3000 to 15,000VDC at a current of up to 1,100mA, with the current increasing with decreasing voltage; the current at 10,000VDC is up to 1,650mA.
 Hence the total amount of power sent into the cable is often up to 16.5 kW.

 The optic fiber used in undersea cables is chosen for its exceptional clarity, permitting runs of more than 100 km between repeaters to minimize the number of amplifiers and the distortion they cause.
 Unrepeated cables are cheaper than repeated cables, and their maximum transmission distance is limited.
-This transmission distance has increased over the years; in 2014 unrepeated cables of up to 380 km in length were in service; however these require unpowered repeaters to be positioned every 100 km.
+This transmission distance has increased over the years; in 2014 unrepeated cables of up to 380 km in length were in service; however these require unpowered repeaters to be positioned every 100 km (50 nmi.).